Intro-to-ML-Coursework/CW1/README.md

 # Decision Tree Training, Visualisation, and Evaluation

-This project involves training a decision tree for predicting the room number using Wi-Fi signal data, visualizing the trained decision tree, and evaluating its performance.
+This project involves training a decision tree for predicting the room number using Wi-Fi signal data, visualising the trained decision tree, and evaluating its performance.
 The code is structured into several modules to handle training, visualisation, and evaluation tasks.